oBST01/oBST01/README.md

 --> And, if I have time, learn TypeScript, Rust and Python. 🧐

---> Intending to work with Front-End, using UX/UI design or Game Design. 🎈
+--> Intending to work as UX/UI Designer or Game Designer. 🎈

 --> This is all my social media: